namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 A line from Mo around 7:15<sup>[34](#references)</sup> or so was ringing true for me, that he would be uncomfortable shipping the code given its quality, well after actually looking at it, as opposed to just observing whether it passed tests.
 I suspect that feeling of retch is proportional to how close you feel to your customer.
 If you are in a very large company, you might feel more comfortable passing that code along but if you are in a smaller company, you have a higher sense of obligation to the quality.

+# More than RAG
+Another practical talk I appreciated, was a session by Sara Zanzoterra on going from RAG to Agents.

 # References
 1. Ivan @ datasaur.ai